bradhowes/AUv3Support/README.md

 - AUv3-Support-iOS -- classes that provide a simple AUv3 hosting environment for the AUv3 app extension.
   Provides an audio chain that sends a sample loop through the AUv3 audio unit and out to the speaker.
 Also provides for user preset management.
 - AUv3-Support-macOS -- similar to the above but for macOS.
 Unfortunately, the setup is not as straight-forward on macOS as it is for iOS.
-So far I have not been able to get a good load from a storyboard held in this package: menu items not connected to delegate slots, toolbar buttons not connected to the window.
+  So far I have not been able to get a good load from a storyboard held in this package, where menu items are connected to delegate slots, and toolbar buttons connected to the main window.
+However, it does work when it everything is wired properly.
 - DSPHeaders -- collection of C++17 headers for classes that are useful when creating AUv3 kernels.
 These were written specifically for use in a audio unit render thread, so there should be no memory allocations done once a render thread is started.